jonnonz1/nz-statute-book/acts/public/2022/data-and-statistics-act-2022.md

   - **provide** , in relation to data requested under Part 3, means to provide the data to the Statistician or public sector agency requesting the data or to enable the Statistician or public sector agency to access the data
   - **public sector agency** has the meaning given to it in section 7
   - **regulations** means regulations made under this Act
-  - **Statistician** means the Government Statistician referred to in section 12.
+  - **Statistician** means the Government Statistician appointed under section 12.

 ### 7 Meaning of public sector agency
 In this Act, unless the context otherwise requires, public sector agency means—